Kernix13/beginner-git-commands/README.md

 <h3 id="commands-after-initial-push">&#10551; Commands after initial push</h3>

 Now your local repo is connected to your remote repo on Github.
-After making some changes or creating files use:
+After making some changes or creating new files use:

 ```
 git add .
 git status
 git commit -m "Created README file"
-git push -u origin master
+git push
 ```

-**Note**: You need to use `git push -u origin master` for the next commit only after the initial push.
-After that just use `git push` unless you used `-u` as mentioned above (DOUBLE CHECK THAT).
-Although I believe you can run `git push origin master` and it won't have a negative effect.
+**Note**: I'll repeat this again: You need to use `git push -u origin master` for the first commit.
+After that just use `git push`.
+Although I believe you can still use `git push origin master` and it won't have a negative effect it's just unnecessary.

 Also, I use `git status` as a habit to check the status of the files, though that command is not required.
+But it's good practice if you created a new file and decide to use `git commit -am "msg"` which combines add (`a`) amd message (`m`).

 These commands work for me when pushing to a repo I created without a README file.
 If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command to pull the README to your local repo then you can use `git push`.